 My family, friend or partner has asked me to leave

-When family or friends live together, there can be difficulties, leaving home can seem like the easiest solution but it is not always the best choice.
-There are different options, depending on the circumstances you are in.
+When family or friends live together, there can be difficulties and leaving home can seem like the easiest solution but it is not always the best choice.
+There are many things to consider and the different options will depend on your circumstances.

 My partner wants me to leave

 A relationship breakdown can be a difficult situation.
-If you are married, in a civil partnership or named on the title deeds or tenancy you usually have a right to stay in your home.
+If you are married, in a civil partnership or are named on the title deeds or tenancy you usually have a right to stay in your home.
 Before leaving your home, you need to work out what to do with your shared home and we recommend you seek independent legal advice initially.

 If you are experiencing domestic abuse in your home, there is help to find safe housing.

-If you are having relationship problems at home Relate may be able to help.
+If you are having relationship problems at home Relate may be able to offer some mediation & support.

 If you are unsure of where to start, Citizens Advice can help you understand where to begin.